 Schedule of Meetings

-IRB Meetings are usually held on the second Friday of each month during the Fall and Spring semesters.
+IRB Meetings will be held in Rougeau hall room 322 on the third Friday of each month during the Fall and Spring semesters.

 A representative who can discuss the project objectives and answer questions is required to attend.